makersacademy/takeaway-challenge/README.md

 2. Story 02:
   * Nothing new so far (apart from privacy).
 3. Story 03:
-  * Nothing new so far.
+  * Some of my tests and methods use very long chains (up to 4 elements).
 4. Story 04:
   * Restaurant#checkout_order is lazy and greedy.
-It will gladly take any amount above the order's total.
+It will gladly take any amount above the order's total, give no change and no warning of overpayment!
+  * I wonder if I should have kept all of Restaurant's functionality inside of Takeaway.
+I separated the two so that Takeaway acts more like an interface and Restaurant acts more like a counterpart.
+In other words, I tried to make everything more like in real life.